 Earth-surface mode extras

-When View from is set to Earth surface:
+When the View menu is set to Earth surface:

 Horizon ring